 Attribute R&R: Interpretation of repeatability and reproducibility of attribute data.

-Electronics Bazaar, May 2015 by EFY Enterprises Pvt Ltd
+Electronics For You, February 2012 by EFY Enterprises Pvt Ltd

 U-Craft by C Prabhakar